Donald Trump Condemns ‘White Supremacy,’ Racism, And Bigotry In Remarks From The White House

 — Brooke Singman (@brookefoxnews) August 5, 2019

-Per The Inquisitr, Trump’s proposal to crackdown on violent video games that “celebrate violence” has drawn support from House Minority Leader Kevin McCarthy and Texas Lieutenant Governor Dan Patrick.
+Per The Inquisitr, Trump’s proposal to crack down on violent video games that “celebrate violence” has drawn support from House Minority Leader Kevin McCarthy and Texas Lieutenant Governor Dan Patrick.
 But others point to the fact that no significant link has been made between video games and real-life violence.
 In fact, Buzzfeed News reports that research suggests violent crime rates actually drop following the release of a popular video game.
 Not only that, but the same inverse correlation is observed for violent movies and TV shows.

 As for firearms, Trump doesn’t appear to be close to siding with Democrats that want stricter gun control laws.
-In the past, Trump has called for a strengthening of the federal background check system, and in February, the House approved bipartisan legislation requiring federal background checks for any gun sale and transfer.
+In the past, Trump has called for a strengthening of the federal background check system.
+In February, the House approved bipartisan legislation requiring federal background checks for any gun sale and transfer.
 In addition, the House passed legislation to allow 10 days for review of background checks on firearms sales.